• Creativity – how far can you take a trolley?

 It was this little trolley’s fate to be launched into a London canal – though of course lovingly hauled out again, dried off, and taken back to its owner, no worse for wear.

 I’m shooting this one for me: it’s a four-parter of a fantastical world where all trolleys are free to follow their dreams, and reach their full potentials.
-Thinking trolleys … yeah fine.
-Beings reaching their full potential … ahh, that’ll be where the fantasy comes in 😳
+Thinking trolleys … yeah, fine.
+Beings reaching their full potential … ahh, that sounds more like fantasy 😳

 I wanted to share a little story about this shoot because people are generally mixed up when it comes to creativity, and think of it as a thing we do, rather than something that’s a part of who we are.

-Which is understandable if you don’t realise that the best way to be creative is to cultivate laughter – not because of the sound or anything, but because laughter usually heralds the moment when the unknown becomes accepted as a friend.
+Which is understandable if you don’t realise that the best way to be creative, is to cultivate laughter – not because of what it sounds like, but because it usually heralds that magical moment when you become friends with the unknown.
+It’s the moment when you relax and start to play with reality, rather than being uptight while trying to change it.

 It’s frustrating when it feels like you’re in a creative hole, and it’s easy to think that you’d find the solution if only you could do this, or see it like that.
 But as a person whose creative chops are on the line for each and every job I do, I can vouch that that’s not the key.
 The key comes from what I said before: Creativity comes when you accept something unknown, as you would a friend.